-Typically, long-term bonds pay more than short-term bonds.
-This makes sense: If you agree to tie up your money for longer periods of time, you should be paid more for your trouble.
-This is why a five-year CD pays more than a one-year CD.
+Typically, long-term bonds pay more than short-term bonds, as illustrated above.
+This makes sense: If you agree to tie up your money for longer periods, you should be paid more for your trouble.
+This is why a five-year certificate of deposit (CD) pays more than a one-year CD.

 Rarely, however, the reverse is true: Long-term bonds start paying less than short-term bonds.
 When that happens, a recession often follows.
 In fact, this situation, known as an inverted or negative yield curve, has proven a highly accurate recession predictor.